hashicorp/terraform-plugin-framework/docs/design/attr-value-access.md

 specific attribute's value.

-There are some places in the framework, however, that are dealing with a specific attribute wtihin a plan, config, or state.
+There are some places in the framework, however, that are dealing with a specific attribute within a plan, config, or state.
 Validation and plan customization, for example, may have helpers in the schema that are meant to operate on a single attribute's values.
 While we could provide the entire config, plan, or state to these helpers, they would all need to pull out the